Čedomilj Mijatović: Efforts to reform the Serbian Orthodox Church

-Miјatović as cabinet minister
+Mijatović as cabinet minister

 At the age of thirty-one, he was already Minister of Finance at the end of 1873.
 He started his career as a protégé of the leader of the subsequent Liberal Party, Jovan Ristić, but soon joined the club of so-called young conservatives who turned into a kind of the personal party of the Serbian ruler, Prince Milan Obrenović (Prince from 1868, and King from 1882 till 1889).
 In the Government of Jovan Marinović, from November 1873 till December 1874 he was Minister of Finance for the second time and in that capacity, he was instrumental in bringing important reforms.
 He introduced the metric system to Serbia.
 Serbia joined the Latin Monetary Union and he christened the new domestic currency, the dinar, after Serbia's medieval silver currency.
 He always considered his most important achievement in this government the law stipulating the amount of property that had to be left to peasants, and could not be confiscated to cover their debts.
 This minimal amount included peasant's house, a yoke of oxen, the plow, and five acres of land.
 He was elected for the third time as Minister of Finance in the Government of Danilo Stefanović in 1875.
 Mijatović along with Dimitrije Matić, Konstantin Cukić, Mihailo Vujić and a couple of others were among the top economists of the last decade of the Constitutionalist period.

 The group of young conservatives he joined established the newspaper Videlo and soon came to power in October 1880.
 In the Government of Milan Piroćanac, Mijatović got two tenures.
 He was Minister of Foreign Affairs for the fourth time and Minister of Finance.
 Being a close friend of the ruler and in control of the two key ministries, he was considered by many diplomats as the most influential person of this Cabinet.
 Prince Milan used him for the most significant missions.
 The two decisions that shaped Serbia's history for many years were carried out by Mijatović.

 Photograph of Čedomil Mijatović, published in Nova iskra 24 (1899).